CHARLTON GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 Another of the capital’s cluster of greyhound stadium’s, was the one situated in the south east of the city at Charlton.
 Charlton Greyhound Stadium was situated just off the busy Woolwich Road, less than half a mile north west of The Valley, the home of Charlton Athletic Football Club.
-The site of the original Charlton track had been made available by the demolition of a disused paintworks that closed during the mid 1920’s.
-The construction of the track began in 1928, and would be best described as one the earliest flapping track’s, or Sunday Tracks as they were sometimes known, in the City Of London.
+The site of the original Charlton track had been made available by the demolition of a disused paintworks that closed during the late 1920’s.
+The construction of the track began during 1930, before staging its first meeting as a flapping track on August 2nd 1930.
 Its earlier years had shown that the track at Charlton was primitive indeed, but more development during the early 1930’s, had seen the venue take shape into a more recognised stadium.
 In 1932 the tracks founder, a Mr Thomas Murphy died, but his dedication to greyhounds was recognised by two stone greyhounds lying along side his memorial.
 The stadium also filled the local newspaper columns for good reasons and bad, with monkey racing experimented, seeing greyhounds racing with stuffed toy monkeys stitched to their racing jackets, and in 1934 when a kennel hand lost his life at the track after being electrocuted by exposed cables.
 More bad news was to follow in 1936, after The Charlton Stadium Company Limited went into liquidation, with a new company called The Charlton Stadium (1936) Limited taking control, who immediately switched to operating under NGRC rules.
 They staged six dog racing over distances of 415, 600 and 775 yards, with the outside Sumner hare acting as a lure for the hounds.
 Switching to NGRC rules had proved a success, even with competition from its close by south east London neighbours, such as Catford, New Cross, Wandsworth and Wimbledon.
 In 1946 the stadium was sold to the London Stadiums Limited, a company who had already controlled the nearby Wandsworth and Park Royal greyhound stadiums.
 Success was maintained for the next fifteen years or so, but due to financial difficulties Charlton closed in September 1962, with its top attractions The Cloth Of Gold, The Greenwich Cup and The Olympic being transferred to the not so far away Wandsworth track.
 The stadium lay dormant for almost four years, but a new lifeline was given after The London Stadiums Limited sold the Wandsworth track and renewed their interest in Charlton. £60,000 was spent to bring Charlton’s facilities back up to scratch, and reopened with a newly refurbished stadium on the 21st of June 1966, two weeks after the Wandsworth venue had closed.
 Yet in 1969 the dark clouds began to gather once more this time when The London Stadiums Limited sold the venue to the GRA.
 More bad news was to follow two years later, as the GRA had sold the stadium on, this time to a property developer.
 It came as no surprise when Charlton announced that it be would be staging its final meeting on the 28th of September 1971.
 The crowd that evening witnessed a greyhound called Asked Out win The Farewell Stakes, which happened to be the very last event at Charlton.
 The site eventually became demolished, after plans had been given the go ahead to construct a Makro Store on the site, its presence leaving no evidence at all of the Charlton track ever being there.